 It is notable that the E-M10 II has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III, while the A5100 does not have a direct successor.
+Both the E-M10 II and the A5100 have been discontinued, but can regularly be found used on ebay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A5100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A5100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.